ZeroMcMuffin/react-redux-rethinkdb/README.md

   key components and only having a few days to complete it.

-# Dependencies
+## Dependencies
   * [Install Elixir](http://elixir-lang.org/install.html)
   * [Install Phoenix](http://www.phoenixframework.org/docs/installation)
   * [Install RethinkDB](https://www.rethinkdb.com/docs/install/) and create a database called 'chat' with a single table of 'messages'.
     With some more time, I'll automate the database and table creation, but the daemon will need to be run in either scenario.

-To start your Phoenix app:
+## Starting the Server
+  * With the RethinkDB daemon running, execute the db setup script `node db-setup.js`
-  * Install dependencies with `mix deps.get`
+  * From the project root, install dependencies with `mix deps.get`
   * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.